hiposfer/o2g/README.md

 This tool uses osmium which is a C++ library built using boost, so one should install that first.
 The best way would be using the package manager of your OS and installing [pyosmium](https://github.com/osmcode/pyosmium).

-Afterwards install the script from pypi:
+Afterwards install the script from PyPI:

     $ pip install osmtogtfs

-Alternatively you can clone the repo and install it (with [flit](https://flit.readthedocs.io/en/latest/)):
+Or install it from source (with [flit](https://flit.readthedocs.io/en/latest/)):

     $ git clone https://github.com/hiposfer/osmtogtfs && cd osmtogtfs
     $ flit install